PrincessMaggy/MealPalV2/README.md

 - Bookmark : [Joyfuol] Created bookmark option for users to save favorite meals and learn how to prepare them.

 - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

+- Referral Link: [Eucharian8] Made the referral link redirect the new user to the signup page.
+Each referral link is generated with the User's ID that is stored in the firebase database, making it unique to each user.

-  - Referral Link, Copy Link and Share Button: [Eucharian8] made the referral link redirect the new user to the signup page.
-Improved the UI of the referral link copy button and added a share button.
+- Copy Link and Share Button: [Eucharian8] Improved the UI of the referral link copy button and added a share button.

+- Feedback API: [Eucharian8] Added a feedback form api that captures all feedbacks sent in the feeback section of the app.
+Each user gets a reply after their feedback has been received.

 # Features